Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

   19. Issue the **ls** command to confirm that the file called "\*" has been removed in your current directory.
 What happened this time?

-  20. Complete the Review Questions sections to get additional practice.
+  20. Complete the _Linux Practice Questions_ section below to get additional practice.

 ## Linux Practice Questions